sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-operations-remove-object.md

 <img src="remove-workflow.png" alt="Remove Workflow" width="600" height="140" />

-## Removing Object from Controllers
+## Removing Objects from Controllers

-The input field accepts one or more Controllers from which the object will be removed.

-By default the currently selected Controller will be indicated.
+When removing an object, it will be removed from all Controllers to which it has been deployed.

 ## Updating the Daily Plan

 Removal of objects such as Workflows and Schedules impacts the [Daily Plan](/daily-plan).

-Existing Orders for related Workflows will be cancelled from the Controller and will be removed from the Daily Plan.
+Existing Orders for related Workflows will be cancelled from Controllers and will be removed from the Daily Plan.

 ## Including Dependencies